Reputation is everything. When it comes to being a real estate investor, your credibility and reputation are critically important to your success.

 A killer credibility kit does exactly what the name implies – it builds your credibility as a real estate investor.
 When people – sellers, private lenders, other investors – see you as credible, it stands to reason they’ll naturally be more inclined to do business with you.
 A well-crafted credibility kit can be remarkably effective in:

 In my view a killer credibility kit is also one you can easily and effectively share in a variety of ways, including via email, one-on-one, or in a group meeting presentation.
 Overall, it’s a versatile and cost-effective resource that lets you shine a controlled “spotlight” on your capabilities, talents, experience and reputation as an investor.

 The Big Picture: Taking a Look Inside

-Take a look at the image below and you’ll see an example of how I might style the cover page of my credibility kit.
+Take a look at the image below and you’ll see an example of how I might style the cover page of my real estate investor credibility kit.
 Big, bold pictures are always eye-catching, and people love seeing dramatic before-and-after pictures like this.

 The point here is you want to make sure you hook the reader’s attention right from the get-go, which means showing them something that will spark their interest straight away and entice them to want to see and learn more.

 The cover page of your credibility kit is your chance to make an immediately striking first impression, so don’t squander it – make it count!